 Teach More Than Just Your Lesson

 Mr. Grow let out a deep sigh.
-But Ms. Sneed continued, “When you get up in front of the students, maximize your teaching by looking for hidden opportunities.
+But Ms. Sneed continued, “When you get up in front of the students, maximize instructional time by looking for hidden opportunities.
 I know your university encourages teacher reflection.
-If you reflect before teaching, you will find these opportunities.”
+If you reflect before teaching, you will find these opportunities.
+A little teaching struggle before a lesson feels a whole lot better than regret afterwards.”

 “Finally, set high expectations for every learner.
 Raise the bar.
 Expect greatness.
-Then help them get there.”
+Then help them get there.
+Sure, both student and teacher struggle.
+But the outcome is worth it!”

 Enjoy Teaching (Even the Teaching Struggle)